Baranagar Road railway station

 Baranagar Road is a Kolkata Suburban Railway station on the Sealdah–Dankuni line in the city of Baranagar.
 The Baranagar metro station is adjacent to Baranagar Road railway station.
 It serves the local areas of Baranagar in North 24 Parganas district in the Indian state of West Bengal.

 History

 Sealdah–Dankuni line was opened in 1932 by the Eastern Bengal Railway.
 The line was electrified in 1965.

 Station complex

 The station complex is clean overall, and there are porters/escalators and food available.
 Excellent transport systems is available as well–Belghoria Expressway is beside the station and Barrackpore Trunk Road is under the station.
 A lodging systems and railfanning systems are also available in the station complex.

 Electrification

 The Sealdah–Dankuni sector was electrified in 1964–65.

 Connections

-The station is connected with Baranagar Metro Station of Kolkata Metro Blue Line and Kolkata Metro Pink Line ,Barrackpore Trunk Road, Belghoria Expressway, and Gopal Lal Thakur Road.
+The station is connected with Baranagar metro station of the Blue Line and Pink Line of Kolkata Metro,Barrackpore Trunk Road, Belghoria Expressway, and Gopal Lal Thakur Road.
 Various buses serve the station.

 Several auto services are also available on Barrackpore Trunk Road towards Sodepur, Dakshineswar, Sinthee, and Baranagar Bazar.